 My Chinese tea journey started the same way as so many others, with trying loose green tea that I bought from Chinatown in London.
 I have interesting memories of those days.
 My first reaction was that the tea was mild.
 I kept drinking it on a daily basis and a week later a new world opened itself to me.
 All the subtleness of the tea came about.
 All the hidden notes that I hadn’t noticed started to show.
 I am not sure if I realised straight away how transformative that experience was but it opened a new world to me.
 One of the things that I appreciate most about tea is the memories it leaves in us.
 I can still taste an amazing long jing that I had years ago with some chestnut notes, a high mountain Taiwanese wulong tea with an subtle coconut aroma, the wuyi wulong and its cacau notes.
 In the last few years I dedicated myself to pu’er.
 I remember having a pu’er session and realising the power of this wonderful tea.
 After the tea session I continued feeling the tea taste for hours and hours.
 I understood from that moment what Huigan (long lasting sweetness) meant to the Chinese people and it left a mark in me to the point that I decided to open this tea shop.
 That is the power of Gushu (ancient tea trees).

 I decided to open Tea Encounter as a way of continuing this journey.
-We are based in the United Kingdom with worldwide delivery.
+We are based in Staffordshire in the United Kingdom with worldwide delivery.
 I hope our teas will also leave long lasting memories in you.